-This amp features a 50-watt speaker that delivers both clean and higher-gain tones at bedroom volume levels and loud stage settings.
-Vox Cambridge 50 dishes out impressive volume levels for a relatively lightweight amp, making it perfect for gigging.
+This amp features a 50-watt speaker.
+It delivers both clean and higher-gain tones at bedroom volume levels.
+Plus, some loud stage settings.
+Vox Cambridge 50 dishes out impressive volume levels for a relatively lightweight amp.
+This really makes it perfect for gigging.

 Best Vox Amp Under $500

 This hybrid modeling combo features Vox’s VE Technology for the most realistic tone.
-It includes 13 incredible effects and the ability to customize with Vox Tone Lounge software for one killer rig.
+It includes 13 incredible effects.
+Plus the ability to customize with Vox Tone Lounge software for one killer rig.
 The best thing about this powerful amp is that it’s affordable.

 Who Uses Vox Amps?

-Vox amps are also used by modern artists and bands like Panic At The Disco, Echosmith, Lady A, Jack Antonoff, Hozier, Hunter Hayes, Imagine Dragons, and many more.
+Vox amps are also used by modern artists.
+Bands like Panic At The Disco, Echosmith, and Lady A, Jack Antonoff.
+Even Hozier, Hunter Hayes, Imagine Dragons, and many more.

 Are Vox Amps Better Than Fender?

-Vox amps are known for their jangly, chimy sound due to the absence of negative feedback in their design, while Fenders tend to produce a bright and clear tone with lots of bass and treble.
+Vox amps are known for their jangly, chimey sound!
+This is due to the absence of negative feedback in their design.
+Fenders tend to produce a bright and clear tone with lots of bass and treble.